The fundamental principle of road safety is to watch the road. What do traffic lights and instructional road signs do? Take our eyes off the road.

 Professor Frank McKenna told me that “road-users must learn to conform to a system”.
 Wouldn’t it be better to devise a system that conforms to human nature?
 Accidents are routinely blamed on driver error.
 But the role of traffic control in thwarting our social instincts and causing “accidents” has never been studied (who will back a study?).

-Most “accidents” are not accidents; they are events contrived by the rules and design of the road.
+Most “accidents” are not accidents; they are events contrived by the misguided rules and design of the road.

-Accidents statistics are spurious because they are compiled in the context of priority.
+Accident statistics are spurious because they are compiled in the context of priority.
 An infinitely safer basis for road-user interaction is equality.